rayasolucoesdigitais/Iris/README.md

 - Use **Right/Left arrows** to switch images
 - Use `+` / `-` **keys** or **mouse wheel** to zoom in and out
 - Click and drag with **left mouse button to pan**
+- Use `Q` / `E` keys to rotate images
+- Use `H` / `V` keys to flip images horizontally and vertically
+- Use `R` key to reset image transform (zoom, rotation, flip)
+- Window resizing will auto-fit the image to the new window size

 ## Uninstall
 To remove Iris: